evanptang/computer-vision-image/src/README.txt

 main.py in terminal).

 For further information on the files see below -main.py: executes the actual commands.
+No functions stored here although this is where the server interacts with the webpage.
-No functions stored here -detection.py: where the detection function (slope, normal, and circle are stored).
+  -detection.py: where the detection function (slope, normal, and circle are stored).
 This is the primary part of the code -check_functions.py: executes the functions from detection.py and displays the